backend-development/backend-development-textbook/source/caching.md

 - you will be able to configure rails for caching
 - you will be able to measure if a change you made improved the performance of your rails app

-DEMO: You can study [the demo](https://caching-red.projects.multimediatechnology.at/?pp=enable) for the example described here

-- if it's currently online.

 -------------------------------------------------------------------------------